 MINOR AT HEART

-The Eternaut and Héctor Oesterheld
+The Eternaut comic and Héctor Oesterheld

 In 2016, I wrote for Hyperallergic about The Eternaut and creator Héctor Oesterheld, who was kidnapped by Argentine death squads in 1977.
 Ahead of the Netflix adaptation of The Eternaut, here are some notes on its history.